-One of the antipasto creations from Italy is known as Friuli-Venezia Giulia or Frico.
+One of the antipasto creations from Italy is known as friuli-venezia giulia or frico.
 In its simplest form, frico is any hard, aged cheese that is melted together to create a wafer of sorts.
-They are gluten-free, nutritious, and a snap to create, and make a great addition to any meal.
+They are gluten-free, nutritious, and a snap to create.
 In addition, you can form them into little cups for filling with tapenade, hummus, or whatever you dream up.
-Enjoy with your soup or salad and impress your guests (or your family)!
+Enjoy with soup or salad and impress your guests!

-- Fresh or dry herbs of your choice: oregano, rosemary, or thyme (optional)
+Fresh or dry herbs: oregano, rosemary, or thyme (optional)

-- If you like, sprinkle a small amount of herbs and/or pepper on top.
+If desired, sprinkle a small amount of herbs and black pepper on top.

-- Place in heated oven and watch carefully.
-Remove from oven once they start to turn a gold color, about 3 to 5 minutes, depending how much moisture is in the cheese.
+Place in heated oven and watch carefully.
+Remove from oven once crackers start to turn a gold color, about 3-5 minutes.

-- The cracker will be flexible while it is still hot, and if you drape it over a glass or bottle to cool and firm up you will obtain a cup or basket: velato!
+The crackers will be flexible while still hot.
+To make a cup or basket shape, drape over a glass or bottle to cool and firm up.